BioPhoton/blog-how-to-avoid-observables-in-angular/Readme.md

 ```

-As both versions are written for `Ivy` I can inform you that there are also several other libs out there for `ViewEngine`.
+As both versions are written for `Ivy` you might think how to use it right now?
+I can inform you that there are also several other libs out there for `ViewEngine`.

 There is i.e. [📦 ngx-take-until-destroy](https://www.npmjs.com/package/ngx-take-until-destroy) and [📦 ngx-auto-unsubscribe](https://www.npmjs.com/package/ngx-auto-unsubscribe) from [@NetanelBasal](https://twitter.com/NetanelBasal)